AbominableBouwman/516x-bouwman/README.md

 For this activity, you will download the notebooks and use the prediction model to determine which input method would be best for you based on your demographic information.
 We will then collect information using the testing module and compare the results to the predicted model.

+## FAIR Statement
+This project strives to uphold FAIR principles to that end:

+To be Findable: The columns are transformed to make each piece of data easy to locate within the original data and care has been taken to match data up properly when merging or transforming.

+To be Accessible: The data is accessable to all and each piece is noted for when it is moved and stored.
+All data is accessiable in this repository or linked to where it is stored.

+To be Interoperable: Clear headings and language are used in all possible locations for the data.
+This is consistent and there is an attempt to comment through the data processing process.
+The data uses accessible language for the coding portion to allow for readability.

+To be Reusable: All data is availiable for use by other researchers to check the conclusions drawn in this study or to be used for another study.

+This project can be reproduced using the workflow provided.
+This will only work if you use the headers from the Google form or if they are formatted similarly.
+All of the figures can be reproduced from the data given or changed to account for new information if the Google form is updated with more results.